interledgerjs/tf-connector/README.md

 - Ask your peer for their ripple hot wallet address.
 Replace `RIPPLE_ADDRESS_OF_PEER` (line 23) with their ripple hot wallet address.

+- Choose a unique global prefix for your connector, and put it in place of `MY ILP ADDRESS` (line 41).
+Some examples of prefixes that have already been used are `g.zero`, `g.africa`, and `g.pando`.

 - Replace the "`us-east-1`" in `sdb.us-east-1.amazonaws.com` with your AWS region (the one you entered into `./terraform/variables.tf`).